Sea Shepherd Conservation Society operations: Operation Milagro (2015–present)

 In March 2020 the environmentalists reported that a group of fishermen had thrown lead weights at them.
 Later in the same year, a Sea Shepherd ship operating without lights at night crashed into a fishing boat and killed a fisherman named Gabriel.

 A Mexican fisherman died on January 4, 2021 after his boat collided on December 31, 2020, with the Farley Mowat operated Sea Shepherd Conservation Society in the Gulf of California.
-The family says the man's boat was rammed by the Farley Mowat, and the conservationists claim their boat was attacked while removing illegal fishing nets.
+The family claim the man's boat was rammed by the Farley Mowat, and the conservationists say their boat was attacked while removing illegal fishing nets.
 Fishing organizations and residents of San Felipe, Baja California have demanded that the government take control of the sea both to protect the fauna as well as legitimate economic activities in the area.
 They noted that the version of events as claimed by the fishermen, if verifiable, would not have been the first time that Sea Shepherd had acted violently.
 It was announced on January 21 that the government, including the Attorney General (FGR), Navy (SEMAR), Secretariat of Rural Development (SADER), Secretariat of Environment and Natural Resources (SEMARNAT) will be more pro-active in protecting the vaquita and totoaba.
 Families of the deceased fisherman, and another who was injured, filed suit against Sea Shepherd in Mexican and international courts on February 22, 2021.